jhpyle/docassemble/_docs/documents.md

 references need to be by themselves inside of `{% raw %}{{ }}{% endraw
 %}` brackets.

+Note that the paragraph spacing of the paragraph into which you insert an image may affect the appearance of the image.
+For example, if the line spacing of the paragraph is fixed, the image that you insert will be cropped if it is taller than the line spacing.
+To prevent the image from being cropped, select a flexible line spacing like "single" or "double."

 Because of a limitation in the [`python-docx-template`] package, images cannot be inserted into headers, footers, or footnotes.